ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-screenlets-advanced.markdown

                                                    title: viewModel.title!,
                                                    url: viewModel.URL!)

-            //Called when interactor finish succesfully
-            interactor.onSuccess = {
+            // Called when the Interactor finishes succesfully interactor.onSuccess = {
                 let bookmarkName = interactor.resultBookmarkInfo!["name"] as!
 String
                 print("Bookmark \"\(bookmarkName)\" saved!")
             }

-            //Called when interactor finish with error
-            interactor.onFailure = { _ in
+            // Called when the Interactor finishes with an error interactor.onFailure = { _ in
                 print("An error occurred saving the bookmark")
             }